 Why Your Body Does Not Need Soft Drinks?

-Beside of the carbonated water, soft drinks does not contain any ingredients that would be required for human body functions.
-Moreover, all the ingredients interfere with human body functions causing them fail over time.
+Besides of carbonated water, soft drinks contain ingredients that are not required for human body functions.
+They even interfere with these functions causing them fail over time.

-Let’s take a look at the ingredients of the Diet Coke or Diet Pepsi, as an example, as it is prepared in the US:
+Let’s take a look at the ingredients of the Diet Coke, as an example, as it is prepared in the US:

 - Carbonated water